scott-griffiths/bitstring/trunk/doc/slicing.rst

 The BitString as a list
 -----------------------

-If you treat a ``BitString`` object as a list whose elements are all either '1' or '0' then you won't go far wrong.
+If you treat a bitstring object as a list whose elements are all either '1' or '0' then you won't go far wrong.
 The table below gives some of the equivalent ways of using functions and the standard slice notation.

 ===========================  ======================================
 Using functions              Using slices